vilnytskyy/cs-ed-cohort-3-summer-2022/daily/6/readme.md

   SuperArray class from here.

 #### Other Files:
 - subgoals0.java - subgoals for the SuperArray class.
-Look at this file for additional guidance for writing the methods in SuperArray.java.
+You may find it helpful to keep this file open, separately, as a to-do list (optional).
-- encapsulation00.jpg - a visual diagram of a SuperArray
+- encapsulation00.jpg - a visual diagram of a SuperArray.
+You are strongly encouraged to make your own like it, and refer to them as you implement your methods. _Breath life into your diagrams_ by using them as focal point of team discussions, marking them up, re-drawing them as necessary.
+Feel free to share in `#flex-your-kts`.

 #### Instructions

-Copy the files into /programming/6 and
+Copy the sa directory into your own /programming/6/ directory and make the files your own.
+(Fill in headings, etc)

 Compiling and Running